bjj/mdns-publisher/README.rst

 ABOUT
 -----

-This service/library publishes CNAME records pointing to the local host over multicast DNS using the **Avahi** daemon found in all major Linux distributions.
+This service/library publishes CNAME or A records pointing to the local host over multicast DNS using the **Avahi** daemon found in all major Linux distributions.
 Useful as a poor-man's service discovery or as a helper for named virtual-hosts in development environments.

-Since Avahi is compatible with Apple's Bonjour, these names are usable from MacOS X and Windows too.
+Since Avahi is compatible with Apple's Bonjour, these names are also usable from MacOS X.

+Windows understands mDNS, but not CNAME records.
+For Windows compatibility, use A records instead, which work with all platforms.

 See also: